Thinking about a move to the Clarence Valley??

 Copmanhurst is a pretty village located overlooking the Clarence River with a population of around 250.
 The residents are open, friendly country people with very strong pride for their community.

-There's a quaint the and to have lunch and a drink with the locals.
-You can and stock up on supplies or grab a takeaway at the General Store.
+There’s a quaint hotel in town for lunch and dinner or to have a drink with the locals or you can also stock up on supplies or grab a takeaway at the General Store.

-There are moorings and marinas available at Iluka, Yamba and South Grafton; a marina complex is planned for Maclean, and there are more than 30 boat launching points along the lower Clarence , no problems there.
+There are moorings and marinas available at Iluka, Yamba, South Grafton and Maclean, and there are more than 30 boat launching points along the lower Clarence, no problems there.

 The broad, calm waters of the Clarence river are, naturally, a focal point for the region’s boaties.
 They provide magnificent cruising for yachts and a venue for high adrenaline aquatic just ‘do it’ type stuff.
 And you’ll meet other folks just like you with a keen boating interest.

-And we don’t mind a bit of mountain biking and bmx-ing with a purpose built track in the Grafton outskirts.
+And we don’t mind a bit of mountain biking and BMXing with a purpose-built track in the Grafton outskirts at Bom Bom State Forest.

 Indoor sports complexes

-Not one, but two indoor sports complexes have been constructed in yamba and maclean to support the growing population in these coastal communities.
+There are a few indoor sports complexes in Grafton, Yamba and Maclean to support the growing population in the communities.

-Don’t panic, all codes of football are represented – as well as netball, basketball, bowls, bowling, badminton, BMX, skateboarding, tennis, athletics, equestrian, cricket, squash, gymnastics, yoga and many, many more
+All codes of football are represented – as well as netball, basketball, bowls, bowling, badminton, skateboarding, tennis, athletics, equestrian, cricket, squash, martial arts, gymnastics, yoga and pilates.

 If you like your action with a little more pace [if that’s possible], the valley’s motorsport enthusiasts turn out for regular speedway, hill climb and motocross events.